 There are many ways to use tangrams to help with handwriting, and these sponge tangrams can definitely be used in those activities.
 Try adding them to a low container with water for a multi-sensory approach.

 This activity uses a pack of rectangular shaped sponges.
 We found ours at the dollar store, but you could pick up a few here.

 Use a permanent marker to make a cutting template on the sponges.
 You will want to draw lines like shown here.
 Mark a “K”, “L”, and “H” on the sponge to create rectangles, triangles, and squares.

 Next, cut the sponge with a pair of kitchen shears.

 And, just like that, you are ready to play!

 Use the sponge tangrams to build shapes, copy forms, and practice form recognition and form constancy.
 This is a great exercise in visual motor integration and visual perceptual skills.

-Be sure to grab our Tangrams and Visual Perception Workbook for more ways to use tangrams in handwriting and other visual perceptual tasks.
+Be sure to grab our Hidden Pictures Workbook for more ways to work on visual perceptual tasks needed for handwriting, reading, and other tasks.